NativeScript/docs-v7/docs/ui/gestures.md

 ---
 title: Gestures
 description: Learn what touch gestures NativeScript supports and how to use them.
+The article demonstrates how to set up single or multiple gestures on a specific view in NativeScript core or NativeScript Angular project.
+The example shows how to set up them via code-behind for NativeScript core and via HTML for NativeScript Angular.
 position: 90
 slug: gestures
 previous_url: /gestures